katjensen/cygnss-wetlands/README.md

 poetry env use /opt/homebrew/Caskroom/miniconda/base/envs/base-python-3.9/bin/python3
 ```

-If you would like (optiona), you can enable the `virtualenvs.in-project option` for this project, e.g. by running in the project root directory:
+If you are not using conda, you might want to enable the `virtualenvs.in-project option` for this project (optional) by running in the project root directory:
 ```
  poetry config virtualenvs.in-project true
 ```